SuperboGiuseppe/dncs_lab2/README.md

 - Provide the functionality to use different Linux machine's flavors for different purposes.
 - Provide the option to control your network in real-time.
 - Provide the option to write and debug the vagrant scripts.
-- Provide also the option of customizing the network topologies.
+- Provide the option of customizing the network topologies.
+- Provide the option of using different Docker images.

 ### Built With